thuylinhpham/PyPhyEIS/README.md

 ## 4. Acknowledgements

-- Funding is acknowledged from the National Research Foundation (NRF) of Korea funded by the Ministry of Science and ICT (MSIT) (NRF-2018R1A5A1025224) for Engineering Research Center (ERC) for *Artificial Intelligence Assisted Ionics Based Materials Development Platform*.
+- We thank for collaboration with Dr. Namsoo Shin (Deep Solutions Inc, Korea) and Prof. Su-Mi Hur (Chonnam Nat.
+Univ.)  in Python programming and machine learning tools, Solomon Ansah and Prof. Hoon-Hwe Cho (Hanbat National Univ., Korea) in COMSOL simulations of battery impedance, and Prof. Jaekook Kim in testing real batteries.
+EIS measurements of batteries and application of Barsoukov model using MEISP were performed by Dr. Eui-Chol Shin, currently at Samsung SDI, during his graduate course at Chonnam National University until 2015.
+Funding is acknowledged from the National Research Foundation (NRF) of Korea funded by the Ministry of Science and ICT (MSIT) (NRF-2018R1A5A1025224) for Engineering Research Center (ERC) for *Artificial Intelligence Assisted Ionics Based Materials Development Platform* at Chonnam National University, Gwangju, South Korea.